- geoscientist, engineering generalist, angel investor

 - top 1% commendations from his research advisers

 It all starts with empathy and reaching out to give a hand up to others.
 Michael has been giving back his whole life, mentoring since elementary school in programming/software engineering, mathematics, and electronics.
+From childhood in the Midwest, Michael refurbished and resold discarded/unwanted electronics, giving the base revenue stream to become an early investor in rural wireless internet.
 In his teens, added to his mentoring repertoire were electrical and RF engineering, and systems engineering.
-Michael invests in humanitarian efforts, whether via traditional startup investments or by sponsoring (financial & time) research efforts in medicine and geoscience.
+From a successful exit in his early twenties and as an SEC-accredited investor, Michael went back to college, earning a Ph.D. in Electrical Engineering.
+Michael invests in humanitarian efforts, whether via traditional startup investments, mentoring, consulting, or by sponsoring (financial & time) research efforts in medicine and geoscience.